johnbender/writing/_posts/2013-09-16-why-im-getting-a-phd.md

 I guess you could say I'm taking The Fourth Path™.

-It's likely that many of the ideas presented here are colored by inexperience in the academic environment.
-In my defense, I have been working on research projects since last year with folks at UCLA and I have been attending regular reading groups.
+While I may be new to the academic environment, I have taken efforts to ensure that my impressions are not naive.
+I have been working on research projects since last year with folks at UCLA and I have been attending regular reading groups.
 I also know what problems I want to work on; one of which I'm pursuing with a strong blessing from my adviser.

 Even if this doesn't turn out as planned, at least I know that the "what" and "how" of my work will fit and that's why I'm getting a PhD.